Condolences Flowers in Malaysia : Choosing Funeral Flowers.

 Receiving the news of a loss, be it a loved one, family or friend is never easy.
+Many often send funeral flowers or condolence wreaths when they hear such news.
 What is modern etiquette for death and mourning some might ask?
 How has COVID-19 changed funerals in Malaysia?
 For funerals in Malaysia, individuals can choose to send condolence messages, condolence flowers or funeral wreaths to express emotions and sympathy for the loss.
-However, when faced with such a situation, many jump to to Google searches for “condolence wreaths Malaysia” or “funeral flowers” to look for flowers to send.
+However, when faced with such a situation, many resort to Google searches for “condolence wreaths Malaysia” or “funeral flowers” to look for flowers to send.
 How many actually know the meaning behind these flowers and the proper etiquette for funeral flowers?
 In this guide, we’ll share with you how to choose flowers, their significance, what kind of flowers to choose based on their religion, as well as your relationship to the deceased.

 Type of service

 Is it a memorial, funeral or a wake?
 Depending on the location and the wishes of the deceased’s family, do check what kind of location and whether they would better appreciate or accommodate a small funeral wreath, flower basket or something larger like a funeral flower stand.
 If in doubt, you can also seek the opinion of the florist on their recommendation for the appropriate funeral flowers to send.
 Here’s an article about useful information when attending funerals.

 Depending on the deceased’s religion and beliefs, different flowers have meanings.
 Do check with the family about the preferences and religious beliefs to send the appropriate flowers.